pryley/site-reviews/tests/pest/README.md

 A ThirdParty test that exercises the plugin's own code still counts towards the number, which is right — the line ran.

+### The multisite suite

+`tests/multisite/` is a separate, minimal suite for the branches this suite structurally cannot reach: `is_multisite()` paths (Install, NetworkController, per-blog constraint names) and the `EMPTY_TRASH_DAYS = 0` guard (a first-define constant — 30 here, 0 there).
+It runs in its OWN wp-env instance (`tests/multisite/.wp-env.json`, port 8892) that `make test:multisite` starts and converts to a network; no transactions, no stubs — the environment is dedicated, and every test restores what it breaks.
+Its clover lands in `tests/coverage/multisite.xml`, and `make coverage:merge` folds it into the main run's `clover.xml` as `tests/coverage/merged.xml` ("covered anywhere is covered").
+The coverage GATE stays on the main suite alone.

 ## Conventions

 - Assertions are `expect()`, with the actual value as the subject.